-This article is resulted from PhD thesis of the first author in Motor Development (Physical Education) that has been done with approval of the research committee in Islamic Azad University, Science and research Branch of Tehran and Medical Science University of North Khorasan.
-Hereby, the authors offer their thanks to all of the participants and people who have helped them in this research.
+This article resulted from a Ph.D. thesis of the first author in Motor Development (Physical Education) that has been done with the approval of the research committee in Islamic Azad University, Science and Research Branch of Tehran, and the Medical Science University of North Khorasan.
+Now, the authors thank all the participants and people who have helped them in this research.